 WORRIED ABOUT THE IMPACT OF BREXIT ON YOUR CLINICAL TRIALS?

 As we see it, you have a choice.
 Will you wait to see what the impact of Brexit will be and hope your trial is not disrupted?
-Or, as we recommend, will you take preemptive action and choose CSM to manage your clinical trials within the future European Union and mitigate the risk now?
-We truly believe the answer should be, “I choose CSM!”
+Or, as we recommend, will you take preemptive action and choose CSM to manage your clinical trials within the future European Union and mitigate the risk NOW?

 The United Kingdom was set to leave the European Union by March 2019, which we all know as Brexit.
-This deadline has now been extended.
+This deadline is now extended to January 31, 2020.
 However, the challenges to the framework of European drug approval regulations remain the same; the Brexit impact will be huge.
 This is why we’ve made it a priority to look into how Brexit might affect your clinical trials in the future.
 At CSM we have positioned ourselves in such a way that we are able to successfully address Brexit no matter what the outcome will be.

 Our EU GMP facilities in Brussels and Frankfurt are staffed with certified QPs who can support your drug product EU release and batch certification.
 Both facilities have decades of experience and outstanding quality and regulatory track records.
 Moreover, being part of the Clinigen Group, CSM will have access to our own depots within the UK, staffed with UK QPs.
 This will allow CSM to store IMPs for clinical trials in the UK and provide optimum cost and time efficiency.